 The following discussion and analysis is meant to provide material information relevant to an assessment of the financial condition and results of operations of our company, including an evaluation of the amounts and uncertainties of cash flows from operations and from outside resources, so as to allow investors to better view our company from management's perspective.
-The following discussion and analysis of our financial condition and results of operations should be read together with our condensed consolidated financial statements and related notes appearing elsewhere in this Quarterly Report on Form 10-Q, or Quarterly Report, and our Annual Report on Form 10-K, for the year ended December 31, 2021, or the Annual Report on Form 10-K, that was filed with the United States Securities and Exchange Commission, or SEC, on March 24, 2022.
+The following discussion and analysis of our financial condition and results of operations should be read together with our condensed consolidated financial statements and related notes appearing elsewhere in this Quarterly Report on Form 10-Q, or Quarterly Report, and our Annual Report on Form 10-K for the year ended December 31, 2021, or the Annual Report on Form 10-K, that was filed with the United States Securities and Exchange Commission, or SEC, on March 24, 2022.
 In addition to historical information, the discussion and analysis contains forward-looking statements that involve risks, uncertainties and assumptions.
 Our actual results may differ materially from those anticipated in these forward-looking statements as a result of certain factors.
-We discuss factors we believe could cause or contribute to these differences below and elsewhere in this Quarterly Report.
-You should carefully read the section entitled "Risk Factors" in Part II, Item 1A of this Quarterly Report.
-You should carefully read the section entitled "Risk Factors" in Part II, Item 1A of this Quarterly Report.
+We discuss factors we believe could cause or contribute to these differences below and elsewhere in this Quarterly Report, including those factors set forth in the section entitled "Cautionary Note Regarding Forward-Looking Statements and Industry Data" and in the section entitled "Risk Factors" in Part II, Item 1A of this Quarterly Report.